starlightknown/olake-task/why-apache-iceberg.md

 * Hive's query performance wasn't fast enough for real-time analytics
 * Organizations couldn't just abandon their existing Hadoop investments

-The industry needed something that could bridge the old and new worlds – something that could work with both cloud storage and HDFS, support both batch and real-time processing, and integrate with existing data infrastructure.
+The industry needed something that could bridge the old and new worlds, something that could work with both cloud storage and HDFS, support both batch and real-time processing, and integrate with existing data infrastructure.

 ## The Iceberg innovation